Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 - Is there anything your competition doesn’t cover or doesn’t cover well?

-- Will someone pay money to solve the problem your course solves?
+- Will someone spend money to solve the problem your course addresses?

 You can conduct user research surveys using online survey tools like Qualaroo.
-You can collect feedback from the target audience to see the level of demand for your online course topic.
+The idea is to collect feedback from the target audience to see the level of demand for your online course topic.

 Conducting thorough market research and analyzing trends can help you identify if there is a demand for your course.
-You can also explore popular online course platforms to see what topics are currently trending.
+You can also explore popular online course platforms to identify trending topics.

 Watch: How to Sell Your Quizzes and Courses Online

-Learning goals are simple statements you offer as an introduction to your course, telling prospects the learning outcomes.
+Learning goals are simple statements that tell prospects the expected learning outcomes.
 Creating compelling learning goals is an essential part of designing effective online courses.

 - Creating engaging social media content